Our Services

 Conditions such as urinary tract infections, pelvic floor dysfunction, or vaginal thinning due to low estrogen can change how the area feels.

-If you notice dryness, irritation, or discomfort during intimacy, these symptoms could indicate Atrophic Vaginitis—a common condition caused by hormonal changes that affects vaginal tissue and sensitivity.
+If you notice dryness, irritation, or discomfort during intimacy, you can use a free Atrophic Vaginitis symptom checker to help understand if your symptoms may be related to this common hormonal condition that affects vaginal tissue and sensitivity.

 Yes—for some women.
 The fluid released during a prostate orgasm is thought to come from the female prostate and is different from urine, although the sensations may feel similar.